 All control and measurement functions are accessible via the USB interface.
-As your instrumentation needs change the Model 3700 Temperature Controller will adapt to all your new applications giving you the ultimate in flexible laboratory equipment.
+As the user's instrumentation needs change, the Model 3700 Temperature Controller will adapt the user's new applications giving the ultimate in flexible laboratory equipment.

 2.2 Available Options and Accessories